Experts explain how to ‘spring forward’ without hurting yourself

 “Fortunately, we know how to control circadian rhythms with properly timed light,” he said.

-Washington state legislators are consider several bipartisan bills that would eliminate the clock change in favor of staying on Pacific Daylight Time (the one we use in the summer) all year ’round, despite these warnings from academics who study sleep and depression.
+Washington state legislators are consider several bills that would eliminate the clock change in favor of staying on Pacific Daylight Time (the one we use in the summer) all year, despite warnings from academics who study sleep and depression.

 Proponents say the measure would save energy, reduce serious traffic collisions and lower health risks associated with the time change.